 Are you struggling to lose weight or just need some advice on living a healthier life?
 Tell us about your health issues and we'll have nutritionist and wellness coach Donovan Grant answer them for you.
-Grant has over 12 years experience in the fitness industry and is the owner of DG's Nutrition and Wellness Centre, Suite 16, 39 Lady Musgrave Road, Kingston 5.
-Send your questions to email@example.com.
+Grant has over 12 years' experience in the fitness industry and is the owner of DG's Nutrition and Wellness Centre, 39 Lady Musgrave Road.
+Call him at 876-286-1363.
+E-mail questions to firstname.lastname@example.org.